Pipeline Protocol

 Time in milliseconds to wait for the screen to stop changing between executing the action and recognizing the "next" nodes.
 Optional, default is 0 (no waiting).

-Other logic is the same aspre_wait_freezes.focus: any
+Other logic is the same aspre_wait_freezes.repeat: uint

 Focus on the node, resulting in additional callback messages.
 Optional, default is null (no messages).

-See Node Notifications for details.
+See Node Notifications for details.attach: object

 Pipeline v2